2011 Scotties Tournament of Hearts: Teams

 Making her fifth appearance as team New Brunswick is Andrea Kelly; she is looking to improve her record and is looking to win her first Scotties title.
 Heather Smith-Dacey will make her second appearance as skip at this year's Tournament of Hearts, representing Nova Scotia.
 Smith-Dacey and team pulled together when their skip, six time Scotties Champion, Colleen Jones, was hospitalized with meningitis.
 They managed to pull through and win their provincial title.
 Quebec was the last province to qualify.
 Six time provincial champion Marie-France Larouche defeated two time provincial champion Chantal Osborne.
 In her last four Scotties appearances, Larouche has made it to the playoffs but has been unsuccessful in winning a national title.
 This year Larouche is looking to take the title home.

 10 of the 12 skips are previous Canadian Junior Champions.
 Overton-Clapham won in 1989, Smith-Dacey in 1991, Holland in 1992, Jones in 1994, Scott in 1995, Larouche in 1999, Birt in 2001 & 2002, Kelly in 2005, Devereaux in 2007 and Homan in 2010.
 Only Kleibrink and Galusha have not previously won a Junior title.
-Had Kleibrink lost to 1996 champion Heather Nedohin in the Alberta final, it would have been 11 teams.
+Had Kleibrink not lost to 1996 champion Heather Nedohin in the Alberta final, it would have been 11 teams.

 The teams were listed as follows: